Codecademy/docs/content/numpy/concepts/math-methods/terms/arcsin/arcsin.md

 Parameters:

-- `x`: array
-  - y-coordinate on the unit circle which makes input in the range from -1 to 1.
-  - If input is outside range, then nan is returned as a result.
-- `out` (Optional):
+- `x`: This is the input array.
+Elements must be in the range [-1, 1] for valid results.
+Returns NaN if values are outside this range.
-  - Array for result.
-If not provided or None, a freshly allocated array is returned.
+- `out`: This is an optional parameter.
+It specifies an array to store the result.
+If not provided or set to None, a new array is created for the result.
-- `where` (Optional): array_like
-  - The condition (array of boolean values) that determines the elements on which the method is to be applied.
+- `where`: Condition (array of boolean values) that specifies where the method is applied.
-  - Output that corresponds to `False` for a particular element will be returned as is.
+  - If the condition is `True` for an element, the arcsin operation is applied to that element in the input array.
+  - If the condition is `False` for an element, the corresponding element in the output array remains unchanged.
-  - If not provided, the arcsin is calculated for all elements in the input array.
+  - If not provided, arcsin is calculated for all elements in the input array.

 Returns: radian: array